reteed/s3automatebackup/README.md

 S3AutomateBackup is released under the GNU <a href="https://www.gnu.org/licenses/gpl-3.0.html#license-text" target="_blank">General Public License v3.0 (GPL-3)</a>.
 This license allows you the freedom to run, study, share, and modify the software.
 Please refer to the license file for more details.

 ## Contact
-For questions, feature requests, or support, please file an issue in our GitHub repository.
+For questions, feature requests, or support, please fill an issue in our GitHub repository or contact us at our <a href="https://reteed.com/contact" target="_blank">website</a>.
 We're committed to continually improving S3AutomateBackup and appreciate your feedback and involvement.